Eric Wedge: Minor leagues

 Wedge made his managerial debut in 1998 with the Columbus RedStixx of the South Atlantic League, leading the Cleveland single-A affiliate to an overall record of 59–81.
-In 1999, he was the manager of Cleveland's Carolina League affiliate in Kinston.
+In 1999, he was the manager of the Kinston Indians, Cleveland's Carolina League affiliate.
 His team took first place during the first half of the season with a 37–32 record and second place during the second half with a 42–26 record.
 After the season, he was named the Carolina League Manager of the Year.

-The Indians promoted Wedge to manager of the double-A Akron Aeros in 2000.
+The Indians promoted Wedge to manager of the Double-A Akron Aeros in 2000.
 The Aeros finished the season 75–68, just missing the Eastern League post-season after losing a one-game playoff with Harrisburg.
-In 2001, he continued his ascent through the Indians' managerial ranks, leading their triple-A affiliate, Buffalo Bisons, to a 91–51 first-place finish in the International League's North Division and a berth in the post-season where they lost to Scranton-Wilkes Barre in the semi-finals.
-Wedge again earned post-season honors when he was named the International League Manager of the Year and Baseball America's Triple A Manager of the Year.
+In 2001, he continued his ascent through the Indians' managerial ranks, leading their Triple-A affiliate, Buffalo Bisons, to a 91–51 first-place finish in the International League's North Division and a berth in the postseason, where they lost to Scranton/Wilkes-Barre Red Barons in the semi-finals.
+Wedge again earned post-season honors when he was named the International League Manager of the Year and Baseball America's Triple-A Manager of the Year.
 He returned at the helm of the Bisons in 2002 and again led them to the post-season, finishing 87–57 and second in the North Division.
 This time, they defeated Scranton in the semi-finals but were swept by the Durham Bulls in the finals.
 Wedge was honored with his third post-season award when The Sporting News named him Minor League Manager of the Year.